 Property division, credit reports and your future

 The bills that you’ve amassed while you were married don’t go away when you decide to get a divorce.
 Instead, you and your ex will have to divide the debts just like you do the assets.
-This can be problematic if you have credit card accounts and others that will end up on your credit report.
+This can be problematic if you have credit card accounts and others that will end up on your credit report when you get to the property division process.

 Many people don’t stop to think about how their credit might be impacted by the divorce.
 Unfortunately, this oversight can be catastrophic down the road.
 Here are some important points to remember about how these two matters are intertwined: